desjare/mtsmerge/README.md

 | [h265](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding)  | 1.4GB | --x265 | Slow |

-**Requirements**
+## Requirements
 * [python3](https://www.python.org/) (tested with python 3.6.9)
 * [ffmpeg](https://ffmpeg.org/) in your path

-**Tested**
+## Tested
 * Tested with [Mediasonic ATSC Digital Converter Box with Recording/Media Player/TV Tuner Function (HW130STB)](https://www.amazon.ca/-/fr/gp/product/B01EW098XS/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) MTS output.

-**Bugs & Notes**
+## Bugs & Notes

 The current implementation transcodes the AVCHD to h264 and does an audio passthrough.
 You can use h225 using --x265.
-The script merges the files to a single mts file before transcoding.
+The script merges the files to a single MTS file before transcoding.
 This should not be necessary.
 It is also fairly simple to modify it and add parameters to use other codecs like HEVC, opus, etc. I welcome any contribution.